How to Make & Dehydrate Chili

 Sauté onions and garlic in a little olive oil using just enough to coat the pan.
 It really helps to use a non-stick pan.

-Add ground beef and cook for about ten minutes until browned, stirring continuously.
+Add ground beef and cook for about 10 minutes until browned, stirring continuously.

-Add chili powder and cook for one more minute.
+Add chili powder and cook for 1 more minute.

 Add tomato puree, diced tomatoes, and drained beans.

-Cook until bubbling and then reduce heat to a simmer for one hour.
+Cook until bubbling and then reduce heat to a simmer for 1 hour.

 Dehydrating Chili